Mother who gave birth in vehicle after an Indiana hospital forced her to leave has inspired new legislation targeting labor and delivery protocols

 - 3 min read

-An Indiana mother who was forced to leave Franciscan Health Crown Point Hospital during active labor may soon see justice, as her husband delivered their fourth child on the side of the road just minutes later.
+An Indiana mother, Mercedes Wells, who was forced to leave Franciscan Health Crown Point Hospital during active labor may soon see justice, as her husband delivered their fourth child on the side of the road just minutes after she was removed from the hospital.
+Mercedes was reportedly told to go home because a nurse didn’t believe she was in active labor, as she had not dilated enough.

-Mercedes Wells gave birth to a baby girl on November 16, while her husband, Leon Wells, assisted in the delivery inside their vehicle.
+Mercedes gave birth to a baby girl (Alena) on November 16—her husband, Leon Wells, delivered the child in their truck.

 According to Nurse.org, a Facebook post claims that Wells was checked around midnight the night before and was found to be approximately 3 centimeters dilated.
 The following morning, when hospital staff checked her again and found she was still at 3 centimeters, she alleges that the nurse informed her she would be discharged.
 A further post by Wells' sister-in-law states that the nurse who checked her was relatively new, having only a few months of labor and delivery experience.